 A functional exercise takes a drill one step further.
 Participants are required to make fast decisions as they simulate their actions within your Hospital Incident Command System.
 A functional exercise involves many agencies and is used to test the coordination efforts between them.
 However, in this type of exercise, first responders do not respond in real time.

-A Full-Scale Exercise is the most complex, utilizing all agencies and fully mobilizing all resources as if an actual disaster has taken place.
+A full-scale exercise is the most complex, utilizing all agencies and fully mobilizing all resources as if an actual disaster has taken place.
 The Hospital Incident Command System carries out the disaster plan and first responders are used to treat mock victims.
 These types of events are costly and stressful, but provide an accurate depiction of exactly how a disaster preparedness plan would be carried out.

-As we have stated many times, developing a solid disaster preparedness plan is challenging, but it is absolutely necessary.
+Developing a solid disaster preparedness plan is challenging, but it is absolutely necessary.
 A regular audit of your current plan will allow for continued improvement and safety in operations.